Table of Contents

 Finding the Right Dosage: Frequency, Session Length, and Device Placement

 To get the maximum benefit from red light therapy, it must be applied appropriately.
-That includes understanding how frequently to apply it, how long a session should last, and where to position the device.
+This includes understanding the correct frequency, session length, and device positioning.

 Conclusion: The Role of Red Light Therapy in Treating Eustachian Tube Dysfunction